clinta/clinta.github.io/_posts/2015-08-09-freebsd-jails-the-hard-way.md

 jail -c thinjail1
 ```

-Now if you create dozens of thinjails, you can run `UNAME_r=10.2-RELEASE freebsd-update -d /usr/local/jails/templates/base-10-2-Release fetch install` once and all your jails will be updated.
+Now if you create dozens of thinjails, you can run `UNAME_r=10.2-RELEASE freebsd-update -b /usr/local/jails/templates/base-10-2-Release fetch install` once and all your jails will be updated.
 You can run `portsnap -p /usr/local/jails/templates/base-10-2-Release/usr/ports auto` and your ports tree for all jails is updated.
 And you have one easy place to backup to save all your jails customizations: `/usr/local/jails/thinjails/`.

 ## Simplifying jail.conf